shamik394/dse511_final_project/README.md

 Data:

-Part A: I used two different books to gather my data for this section.
-Those two books are: Apollo 13 by Jim Lovell, who served as Commander of this flight and coauthor Jeffrey Kluger. the other book is A Man on the Moon: The Voyages of the Apollo Astronauts.
-In additon to this, I can send you the pages that support my data.
+Part A: I gathered data for this section from two key sources:

+Apollo 13 by Jim Lovell, the mission’s Commander, and coauthor Jeffrey Kluger.
+A Man on the Moon: The Voyages of the Apollo Astronauts by Andrew Chaikin.

+I can provide the specific pages in the books that support my data if needed.

 Part B: Hypothetical data